Abubakr-Mohammed/PennyWise/README.md

 # PennyWise

 ## Overview
-PennyWise is a **financial tracking system** that helps users manage their income and expenses in real time.
-Users can:
-- Add, delete, and view transactions
-- Log in to access their personalized account
-- View dashboards with balances, income, and expenses
-- Receive financial insights and advice (bonus features)
-- Interact with a fully responsive frontend connected to a Flask backend
+- **PennyWise** is a financial tracking system that helps users manage their income and expenses in real time.
+Inspired by the idea to innovate web solutions with the implementation of modern technologies, Pennywise aims to use AI to help users identify and solve problems pertaining to budgeting and teach users about investing.
+Financial literacy is a crucial skill and with the help of our valuable team members we were able to create a platform that can improve the importance and spread awareness on financial literacy and how important it is to keep track of your budget.
 ---

 ## Tech Stack